 Hyde Park is one of the most popular tourist destinations in London.
 Situated in the city’s heart, the park is home to many attractions, including the Serpentine Gallery and the Speaker’s Corner.
 Hyde Park is also popular for picnics, walks, and other outdoor activities.
 In addition, the park hosts several events throughout the year, including concerts and festivals.
 Whether you’re looking for things to do in London or enjoy some time outdoors, Hyde Park is an ideal destination.

 Things to Do with Kids in London

 25. Warner Bros.
 Studio Tour London

 If you’re a fan of Harry Potter, then a visit to Warner Bros.
 Studio Tour London is a must.
 Located just outside of London, the studio tour gives visitors a behind-the-scenes look at the making of the Harry Potter films.
 You’ll get to see firsthand how the sets, costumes, and special effects were created and even get to step inside some of the movie’s iconic locations.
 The studio tour is an interactive experience, so you’ll feel like you’re right there in the wizarding world.

 26. SEA LIFE Aquarium

-The SEA LIFE London Aquarium is a popular attraction and is home to over 14,000 marine creatures, from sharks and stingrays to giant octopuses and seahorses.
-The aquarium offers something for everyone, with over 50 different displays to explore.
+The SEA LIFE London Aquarium is a popular attraction home to over 14,000 marine creatures, from sharks and stingrays to giant octopuses and seahorses.
+The aquarium offers something for everyone, with over 50 displays to explore.
 Visitors can learn about the importance of ocean conservation, watch turtles being fed, or simply marvel at the amazing array of sea life on display.